What is the Right to Buy scheme?

 Can low incomes and older people afford it?

 In addition, mortgage affordability checks by lenders will also take into account income and expenditure, not just the discount on the property.
-Potential homeowners need to be able to afford the mortgage payments now and in the future.
+Future homeowners need to be able to afford the mortgage payments.

 What are the steps to apply for the Right to Buy scheme?